3 Added Minutes

 Visit Shots! now

-Our verdict on the latest Premier League transfer rumours - featuring updates from Spurs, Arsenal and Leicester.
+Our round-up of the latest Premier League transfer stories includes news from Manchester United, Spurs, Chelsea and Liverpool.

 Sign up to our newsletter for the most distinctive football content delivered direct to your inbox